 - Output as big Endian binary file with single precision numbers or floats (extension .data)

-- Print synopsis of ExtractMPM with brief description of all options and variables.
+- Print synopsis of ExtractMPM (and version number) along with brief descriptiosn of all options and variables.

 The following commands are only needed for very old archive files.
 They can be ignored for all result archive files.

 - Specify the archive format of the file.
 Only needed for ver3 archive files.
 For ver4 archive files or newer it is overridden by the file format specified in the archive file's header.
 See MPM output file format information for more details.

 - -c format

 - Specify the crack archive format of the file.
 Only needed for ver3 archive files.
 For ver4 archive files or newer it is overridden by the file format specified in the archive file's header.
 See MPM output file format information for more details.

 - Specify the archive file as one having 2D results.
 Because 2D results is the default assumption, this option is normally not needed.

 - Specify the archive file as one having 3D results.
 Only needed for ver3 archive files.
 For ver4 archive files or newer it is overridden by the file format specified in the archive file's header.

 The following examples are shown as given to the shell: